U.S., Chinese negotiators hold 'constructive' phone talks on trade

 The negotiations picked up after a two-month hiatus, but a year since a tit-for-tat tariff battle began between the two countries.
 Washington wants Beijing to address what U.S. officials see as decades of unfair and illegal trading practices.

-Trump said then that China would restart large purchases of U.S. agricultural commodities, and the United States would ease some export restrictions on Chinese telecom equipment giant Huawei Technologies .
+Trump said in Osaka that China would restart large purchases of U.S. agricultural commodities, and the United States would ease some export restrictions on Chinese telecom equipment giant Huawei Technologies .

 "President Xi is expected, we hope in return for our accommodations, to move immediately, quickly, while the talks are going on, on the agriculture (purchases)," Kudlow said on Tuesday at an event hosted by CNBC.
 "That's very, very important."